root-foundation/root/README.md

 ## Problem

-In an extreme world, **debt is no longer a viable means to finance anything** because everything will be too risky for debt.
+In an extreme world, debt is no longer a viable means to finance anything.

 This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _each_ opportunity.
 In extreme outcomes, the median outcome falls to nothing and thus financing with debt is no longer viable.

-Tragically, the world does not understand that debt will no longer work in a post AGI world.
-Billions around the world are still taking out loans to finance their lives — from their educations, to their homes and businesses — without realizing that they will almost certainly never be able to repay these loans as outcomes rapidly becomes more extreme.
+Tragically, billions are still taking out loans to finance their lives — from their educations, to their homes and businesses — without realizing that they will almost certainly never be able to repay these loans as outcomes rapidly becomes more extreme.

 _Even_ if one is debt-free, they will almost certainly be outcompeted by one who can experiment boldly and tinker freely with _abundant_ resources.